ebbeowulf/change_detection/change_nerf_utils/README.md

 pip install -e . --force-reinstall --no-deps

+If you will be using spectacular AI app on the phone, then also install: pip install spectacularAI

 ----------------- How to use ---------------------
 This work requires two different data streams:
 1) Initial - the initial recording that we will be creating a NeRF model from